mpi4py/mpi4py/docs/source/usrman/mpi4py.rst

 -------------

 In *MPI for Python*, :class:`Comm` is the base class of communicators.
-Communicator size and calling process rank can be respectively obtained with methods :meth:`Get_size` and :meth:`Get_rank`.

 The :class:`Intracomm` and :class:`Intercomm` classes are sublcasses of the :class:`Comm` class.
 The :meth:`Is_inter` method (and :meth:`Is_intra`, provided for convenience, it is not part of the MPI specification) is defined for communicator objects and can be used to determine the particular communicator class.

 The two predefined intracommunicator instances are available:
-:const:`COMM_WORLD` and :const:`COMM_SELF`.
+:const:`COMM_SELF` and :const:`COMM_WORLD`.
 From them, new
 communicators can be created as needed.

+The number of processes in a communicator and the calling process rank can be respectively obtained with methods :meth:`Get_size` and :meth:`Get_rank`.
+The associated process group can be retrieved from a communicator by calling the :meth:`Get_group` method, which returns an instance of the :class:`Group` class.
+Set operations with :class:`Group` objects like like :meth:`Union`, :meth:`Intersect` and :meth:`Difference` are fully supported, as well as the creation of new communicators from these groups using :meth:`Create`.

 New communicator instances can be obtained with the :meth:`Clone` method of :class:`Comm` objects, the :meth:`Dup` and :meth:`Split`